-In determining the value of a checking account, the PHA will use the average monthly balance for the last three months.
+In determining the value of a checking account, the PHA will use the current balance.

 In determining the value of a savings account, the PHA will use the current balance.

 In determining the anticipated income from an interest-bearing checking or savings account, the PHA will multiply the value of the account by the current rate of interest paid on the account.